Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 ![Icon](https://github.com/WH0LEWHALE/gtav-sourcecode-build-guide/assets/146978592/39674bde-9c2e-4800-99e5-7fc3a05a08f4)
-# GTA V Modified Source Code Build Guide
+# GTA V Modified Source Code Build Tutorial/Guide

 Github edition with fixed links and added some files and features!<br>Based on this [rentry.co](https://www.rentry.co/gtavbuildguide) tutorial, But this tutorial is better than that.<br>